Signs & diagnosis

 Prevention

-Prevention can be difficult as the UK often challenges us with difficult weather!
-However, there are some preventative measurements you can implement:
+Prevention can be difficult as the UK often challenges us with difficult weather.

-- Shelter in the field such as manmade structures or natural trees and hedges can help reduce the risk of constant wetting of the skin and of infection occurring.
+Shelter in the field, such as manmade structures or natural trees and hedges, can help reduce the risk of the skin being constantly wet, and infection occurring.

-- Rugging your horse can also provide protection from the wet weather, however horses that are over-rugged can become sweaty and the skin susceptible to infection, so ensure that rugs are removed or reduced on mild days.
+If your horse has a thin coat, is fully clipped or is underweight, rugging can also provide protection from the wet weather.
+However, horses that are over-rugged can become sweaty which makes the skin susceptible to infection, so make sure rugs are removed or reduced on mild days.

-- If possible, bring your inside horse for part of the day to allow the skin to dry and protect against prolonged wetting of the horse’s coat.
+If possible, bring your horse inside for a time to allow the skin to dry and protect from prolonged wetting of the horse’s coat.

-- Appropriate grooming can remove any clumped areas of mud that can harbour bacteria underneath.
-When grooming field kept horses, it is important not to over-groom as you can remove the naturally protective oils in their coat.
+Appropriate grooming can remove any clumped areas of mud that can harbour bacteria underneath.
+When grooming field-kept horses, it’s important not to over-groom as you can remove the naturally protective oils in their coat.

-Thoroughly inspecting the skin to identify early signs of rain scald is important and if there is any concern, the vet should be contacted.
-Horses with a reduced immune function, such as those with Cushing’s disease, are particularly susceptible to skin infections so treating any underlying conditions can help reduce the risk of rain scald.
+Thoroughly inspecting the skin to identify early signs of rain scald is important and if there’s any concern, the vet should be contacted.
+Horses with a reduced immune function, such as those with Cushing’s Disease, are particularly susceptible to skin infections so treating anything underlying can reduce the risk of rain scald.

 With thanks to VetPartners - Vicky Rowlands BVM&S CertEP MRCVS.
 Ashbrook Equine Hospital.